FrankJiang1208/Web_Scraping_Demo/README.md

-# web-scraping-challenge
+# web-scraping-challeng

-Collect information online on Mars and store it in MONGODB and create a new website with all the new information scraped.
+Scraped information on Mars through different websites and store it in MONGODB and create a new website using flask to display all the new information scraped.

 Running the program: